Orange-OpenSource/ods-android/docs/modules/About.md

 Follow these steps in order to integrate an ODS About into your app:

-1) Add ODS About graph to your app navigation graph and provide the app `NavController` instance.
+1) Add ODS About graph to your app navigation graph and provide the app `NavController` instance as well as a lambda that returns a configuration for the module (see [Configuration chapter](#configuration)).

 ```kotlin
 NavHost(